Rachel Robertson

 -

-Business: Skagit County Business Pulse, Skagit Valley Herald: Home Accent, and Northwest Business Monthly Extension Express
+Business: Skagit County Business Pulse, Northwest Business Monthly Extension Express

 -

-General media: Atlanta Parent, OSU’s Extension Express, Newsletter of the Emory Women’s Center, North Cascade and Skagit Valley Traveler’s Guide, Northwest Horse Source, and Take Root Willamette Valley.
+General media: Atlanta Parent, OSU’s Extension Express, North Cascade and Skagit Valley Traveler’s Guide, Take Root Willamette Valley.

 1989 – 2006